uchicago-cs/cmsc23320/website/syllabus.rst

     This course uses a *specifications grading* approach.
 If you have gone through the CS 140s sequence, you are likely already familiar with what this entails.
-If you are unfamiliar with specifications grading, please read through our `Specifications Grading <specs_grading.html>`__ page.
-The rest of this syllabus assumes familiarity with specifications grading.
+If you are unfamiliar with specifications grading, please take a look at :download:`these slides <specifications_grading.pdf>`.
+    The slides are from a faculty-facing presentation on specifications grading, but you should still find them useful to get a sense of the general aspects of specifications grading.

 SNU Scale
 ~~~~~~~~~